-When macaroni salad comes from the deli counter or salad bar there is a risk of cross-contamination and Listeria, especially if cold, chopped ham is included.
-While, you could heat the macaroni salad to make it safe to eat, this isn’t the most appetizing option.
+When macaroni salad comes from the deli counter or salad bar there is a potential risk of cross-contamination and Listeria, especially if cold, chopped ham is included.
+While you could heat the macaroni salad to make it safe to eat, this isn’t the most appetizing option.

 |This article has been reviewed and approved for publication in line with our editorial policy.|